influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/httpTrigger.md

 withUrl(url)
 ```

-URL refers to the URL to send HTTP request to.
+"URL refers to the URL to send HTTP request to."

 ## obj basicAuth